How to Help Your Child Build Excellent Credit Before Graduation

 Build excellent credit tip #5, Open a Credit Care.
 Once they are old enough it’s time for them to open up a credit card in their name.
 The odds are they won’t have to look far because they’ll start to receive countless credit applications in the mail.
 This too was another teachable moment that we discussed with our son.
 There are four main factors we looked at; fees, interest rate, limit, and rewards.
 For me, the interest rate is irrelevant because they should never be accumulating debt, but fees and rewards do matter.
 There are a lot of credit cards out there with no fees, but great cashback rewards.

 As I Realtor I have seen countless people get denied for a mortgage.
 The sad part is a majority of them thought they had good credit, turned out they didn’t.
 Had these people been taught about financial responsibility and improving their credit the outcome may have been different.
+Unfortunately, spectacular credit isn’t given to us, we have to build excellent credit on our own.

 - As parents, it’s our job to help our children build their financial future.
 Never assume they will learn this in a class or take it upon themselves to learn on their own.